Jsalisbury3/simple_shipping/README.md

     - Purpose: will allow the entry of the weight of the package
     - give it an ID of "weight_input" <a href="http://www.w3schools.com/tags/att_global_id.asp" target="_blank">info</a>
     - give it a placeholder of "weight of package in pounds" <a href="http://www.w3schools.com/tags/att_input_placeholder.asp" target="_blank">info</a>
-  - button
+> - Create a button
     - label: calculate
     - give it an ID of "calculate_button"
-  - create a div
+> - Create a div
     - give it an ID of "display_div"
     - purpose - display the shipping information of the package (the weight in ounces, the price of shipping, and the expected arrival date